arnisha-sarkar/sm-technology-task/README.md

 Responsive Design: Fully optimized for all screens—from mobile to 1440px+ ultra-wide.

-Modern Aesthetics: Clean purple gradients and interactive elements using Framer Motion.
+Modern Aesthetics: Clean purple gradients and interactive elements.

 Best Practices: Built with semantic HTML, component-based architecture, and Conventional Commits.